duggal1/duggal1/README.md

 In August 2025, I shipped SynthicAI, a voice AI agent for customer support.

 It reached 500+ waitlist users through Reddit, X, LinkedIn, and cold email.
-It still failed because I built into a crowded market, framed the problem too broadly, skipped enough buyer conversations, and underestimated the AI infrastructure cost before I had product funding.

-That changed how I build.
-I start with the buyer, the niche, the painful job, and the payment test before committing the product shape.
-A product can be ambitious.
-The entry point cannot be vague.
+It failed because:

+* the market was already crowded
+* the problem was too broad
+* I did not talk to enough buyers before building
+* AI infrastructure cost became real before funding did

+That changed how I build now: buyer first, narrow problem, clear payment signal, then product.

 ---